Object class properties

 Additionally, if the Data Type is a reference to another Object Class or Enum, you may define the Cardinality as either One or Many.

-• Many: Allows storing many IDs (or Values, for Enums references) in this Object Class Property.
+Many: Allows storing many IDs (or Values, for Enums references) in this Object Class Property.
 An array of IDs (or Values) will be stored in the database.
-You may treat this property as a many-cardinality data source in your Apps or Services in the business logic or UI: You may add or remove references from the array of IDs/Values using Update Object Action Node, and iterate the Object Class Property in a Foreach Action Node or a Iterating Container or Table in your UI.
+You may treat this property as a many-cardinality data source in your Apps or Services in the business logic or UI: You may add or remove references from the array of IDs/Values using Action Node, and iterate the Object Class Property in a Action Node or a or in your UI.
 Cardinality Many is used for Many-to-Many relationships.

 Many-cardinality: Example of a not-so-good use case: Project.Members may be a Many-cardinality Object Class Property